Taeko Onuki: Later career

 In 2009, Onuki covered Eiichi Ohtaki's song "Kimi wa Tennen Shoku" for the album A Long Vacation.

-In 2020, the movie Words Bubble Up Like Soda Pop was released, for which Onuki sang the insert song "YAMAZAKURA".
+In 2020, the movie Words Bubble Up Like Soda Pop was released, for which Onuki sang the insert song "Yamazakura".

 On March 11, 2022, Onuki participated in the Shuichi "Ponta" Murakami tribute concert "One Last Live", performing "Tokai" and "Mon doux Soleil".

+On February 7, 2026, Onuki performed live at The Wiltern in Los Angeles, marking the first time she had performed outside of Japan.